-The Penn Club is a Members Club with a strong Quaker ethos, located just off Russell Square in London.
-It is open to non-members for B&B. Its purpose is to provide premises for the enjoyment of members and guests, and to foster a spirit of fellowship in accordance with its Quaker values.
+A Members Club with a strong Quaker ethos located just off Russell Square in London, open to non-members for B&B. Its purpose is to provide premises for the enjoyment of members and guests, and to foster a spirit of fellowship in accordance with its Quaker values.

 Email address: firstname.lastname@example.org